tzmanics/ng-conf_serverless-functions/README.md

 # Serverless Angular Workshop

-This is the repo for the [Frontend Masters](https://frontendmasters.com/) Serverless Angular workshop.
+This is the repo for the ng-conf Serverless Angular workshop.
 The `main` branch features the finished project that you can check out at [https://serverless-angular-workshop.netlify.app](https://serverless-angular-workshop.netlify.app).

 ## Who is this?